pabloprf/PORTALS-tutorial/docs/capabilities/eq_capabilities.rst

 Equilibria Capabilities
 =======================

-**PORTALS** has a quick g-eqdsk file reader and visualizer that is heavily based on OMFITclasses
+**MITIM** has a quick g-eqdsk file reader and visualizer that is heavily based on OMFITclasses

 To open and plot a g-eqdsk file:

 .. code-block:: python

-	from portals.gs_tools import GEQmodule
+	from mitim_tools.gs_tools import GEQmodule
-	g = GEQmodule.PORTALSgeqdsk(file)
+	g = GEQmodule.MITIMgeqdsk(file)
 	g.plot()

 It will plot results in a notebook-like plot with different tabs: